fergiemcdowall/norch-angular-app/README.md

 angular.js.
 The application is loosely based on the **Google Phone Gallery**, which no longer exists, the [Angular Phone Tutorial](https://docs.angularjs.org/tutorial/), and the [Angular-Seed Project](https://github.com/angular/angular-seed)

+You need to set up a remote norch in order for this app to work- see 'Norch' section below.

 ## Prerequisites

 ### Git